JimmyPun610/BarcodeScanner.Mobile/README.md

 Please feel free to improve my source code.

+# Pending to fix
+1. CameraView is not shown in Android 10 device

 # Installation
 1. Install Nuget package to Forms, Android and iOS project
 ```